 - Geofencing: The camera automatically arms and disarms according to your location.

 You can modify the specific settings for each of these modes—add sound detection to Armed mode, extend the length of video clips, or adjust motion detection sensitivity, for example—or create your own modes altogether.
 You can also choose who email alerts are sent to, a handy option when you’re having a neighbor watch over your home while you’re out of town.
 Motion and sound alerts were timely and accurate in our testing.

 You can access all your event-triggered videos by tapping he Library icon on the Device page.
 The library defaults to the current day, displaying date- and time-stamped videos in reverse chronological order.
 Each entry is marked Motion or Sound depending on what triggered it.
 A three-dot menu adjacent to each video holds options for downloading, sharing, favoriting, or deleting the clip.

 Like all Arlo Cameras, Arlo Go works with IFTTT.
-I tested it with a pair of applets, having it turn on Philips Hue lights and call my phone whenever it detected motion, and it worked flawlessly.
+I tested it with a pair of applets, having it turn on Philips Hue lights and calling my phone whenever it detected motion, and it worked flawlessly.

 Should you buy it?

 Arlo Go is an excellent security camera with all the functionality and ease of use we’ve come to expect from the Arlo line.
 And Arlo Mobile, which uses AT&T’s nationwide 4G LTE network, worked without a hiccup in my testing.

 But with a sticker price of $430 and the associated costs of a cellular data plan and any cloud storage upgrade you purchase, Arlo Go is not a small investment.
 The Canary Flex also offers a 4G LTE connectivity option and that camera only costs $199, though it didn’t impress us nearly as much as the Arlo Go.
 Ultimately, you’ll need to decide what your peace of mind is worth.